Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Basic Definitions

 In the graphical description of finite P/T nets, places (represented as circles) and transitions (represented as boxes) are connected by directed arcs.
-The arcs may be labeled with the number representing how many tokens of that type are to be removed from (or produced into) that place; no label on the arc is interpreted as the number one, i.e., one token flowing on the arc.
+The arcs may be labeled with the number representing how many tokens of that type are to be removed from (or added to) that place, as specified by function $\mathsf{flow}$; no label on the arc is interpreted as the number one, i.e., one token flowing on the arc.
 This numerical label of the arc is called its {\em weight}.

 \begin{defi} A multiset over $S$ is called a {\em marking}.
 Given a marking $m$ and a place $s$, we say that the place $s$ contains $m(s)$ {\em tokens}, graphically represented by $m(s)$ bullets inside place $s$.
 A {\em P/T net system} $N(m_0)$ is a tuple $(S, A, T, m_{0})$, where $(S,A, T)$ is a P/T net and $m_{0}$ is a marking over $S$, called the {\em initial marking}.
-We also say that $N(m_0)$ is a {\em marked} net.
+We also say that $N(m_0)$ is a {\em marked} net. \end{defi}